5 Obvious (and Not-So-Obvious) Ways to Boost Your Travel Fund

 1. Automate Your Savings

-Most people can use some help with managing their finances.Β Make your life easier by automating your savings!
-My good friend from college, Iris GonzΓ‘lez, created a wealth management course to help people reduce their stress around money and set up a no-hassle system that works for you.
-Her system helped her eliminate $40K of debt.
-Check out her free course.
-Also, the app QapitalΒ is a useful automated savings tool.
+Most people can use some help to manage their finances.
+Make your life easier by automating your savings!
+The app Qapital is a useful automated savings tool.
 My friend was able to save $600 on there in 2 months!
+Also, consider opening up a high-yield savings account to help your money grow faster.

 Not So Obvious